 And if your child needs a goal, consider entering her in something she needs to train towards, like a charity run or even a short triathlon.

-In the end, though, movement should be joyful, because that joy is what drives away depression.
+In the end, though, learning how to overcome depression with exercise can be simple: The movement should be joyful, because that joy is what drives away depression.

 “If you make exercising into a game, a competition, assuming this child is competitive, or just FUN, they’ll most likely respond in a positive way,’ Melchor says.
 “Not once did I make class about losing weight or looking better, it was always about being able to move your body better.”